 - Not all offices accept debit or credit.
 Contact a vehicle licensing office to check what types of payment they accept.

 If you go to an office, you'll get them right away.
 If you submit your application by mail, it may take up to 3 weeks from the date we get your application.

 You may also want to find out about:

 Once you've registered your vehicle(s), you can add them to your License eXpress account.
 With License eXpress, you can manage all your vehicles:

 - See when your vehicle's tabs are due.

 - Sign up or update email renewal notices and more.

 4. Open a Good To Go! account

-If you travel these routes and need to pay tolls you may also want to register for a Department of Transportation Good to Go! account:
+If you travel the routes listed below and need to pay tolls, you may also want to register for a Good to Go! account: